fuqunaga/NestedDropdownMenu/README.md

 ## License

-This project is licensed under the [Your Project's License].
+This project is licensed under the MIT.

 This project uses 'chevron_right' from Google's Material Symbols.
 For the specific license information regarding this icon, please see the [NOTICE file](NOTICE).